lil-re/domain-hunter/README.md

 ## Extensions

 By default, Domain Hunter checks for `.com`, `.net`, and `.org` extensions.
-To customize the domain extensions, use the `--extensions` option.
-This will create or update the `extensions.json` file with your selected extensions.
-This command will show the available extensions and allow you to manage your preferences.
+To customize the domain extensions, use the `domain-hunter --extensions` command.
+This command shows a list of extensions and allow you to manage your preferences by selecting or unselecting the top level domains used during a domain name search.
+Your extensions preferences are stored in the `extension` table in the local database.

 ## Wishlist

-You can add available domain names to your wishlist during the search process.
-The wishlist is stored in a `wishlist.json` file.
-To view your wishlist, use the `--wishlist` option.
+You can add domain names to your wishlist during the search process.
+The wishlist is stored the `wishlist` table in the local database.
+To view your wishlist, use the `domain-hunter --wishlist` command.
 From here, you can also remove domain names from your wishlist.